GSA/feedback.usa.gov/pages/policies.md

 permalink: /policies/
 ---

-feedback.usa.gov doesn’t collect personal information when you visit our web site.
+The Feedback Analytics program doesn’t collect personal information when you visit our website.

 What’s on this page